angjelkom/cordova-plugin-snackbar/README.md

 # cordova-plugin-snackbar

-##MAJOR UPDATE Version 2.1.2:
+##MAJOR UPDATE Version 2.1.4:

 This Update removes the need to manually modify the AndroidManifest.xml file to modify the App theme, the plugin will do that for you.

-NOTE: You need to have Cordova Android Platform v5.2.2 or higher
+NOTE: You need to have Cordova 6.3.1 or higher to be able to do the modification automatically

 ## Installation